timothy-ryabikin/pet-shelter/README.md

 # Pet Shelter
-This project presents my Graduated Work/ Topic of this work is development of a web application for a temporary shelter and search for missing pets.
+This project presents my University Graduated Work.
+Topic of this work is development of a web application for a temporary shelter and search for missing pets.
 For now, work is on progress